Disjoint induced subgraphs of the same order and size: Proof of the main result

 We are now in a position to describe how we intend to construct a splittable graph from $G$.
-We will delete vertices from $G$ independently with a fixed probability.
-We will show that with positive probability, many of the small pairs from $\C{S}$ will have a degree difference equal to one in the resulting graph and many of the medium pairs from $\C{M}$ and large pairs from $\C{L}$ will have degree differences in suitable ranges in the resulting graph.
+We shall delete vertices from $G$ independently with a fixed probability.
+We shall show that with positive probability, many of the small pairs from $\C{S}$ form one-gadgets in the resulting graph, many of the medium pairs from $\C{M}$ form medium-gadgets, and many of the large pairs from $\C{L}$ form large-gadgets in the resulting graph.